FuelLabs/fuels-rs/docs/src/calling-contracts/cost-estimation.md

 # Estimating contract call cost

-With with the function `estimate_transaction_cost(tolerance: Option<f64>)` provided by `ContractCallHandler` and `ContractMultiCallHandler`, you can get a cost estimation for a specific call.
+With the function `estimate_transaction_cost(tolerance: Option<f64>)` provided by `ContractCallHandler` and `ContractMultiCallHandler`, you can get a cost estimation for a specific call.
 The return type, `TransactionCost`, is a struct that contains relevant information for the estimation:

 ```rust,ignore